cran/ctrdata/README.md

 - ~~Retrieve previous versions of protocol- or results-related information.
 The challenges include, historic versions can only be retrieved one-by-one, do not include results, or are not in structured format.
-The functionality available with version 1.17.3 to the extent that is possible at this time, namely for protocol- and results-related information in CTGOV2, only~~
+The functionality available at this time, is to retrieve any version in CTGOV2, and to create a version when re-running a CTIS query and retrieving new data.~~

-- ~~Canonical definitions, filters, calculations are in the works (since August 2023) for data mangling and analyses across registers, e.g. to define study population, identify interventional trials, calculate study duration; public collaboration on these canonical scripts will speed up harmonising analyses.~~
+- ~~Canonical definitions, filters, calculations are in the works (since August 2023, released in version 1.20.0) for data mangling and analyses across registers, e.g. to define study population, identify interventional trials, calculate study duration; public collaboration on these canonical scripts will speed up harmonising analyses.~~

-- ~~Merge results-related fields retrieved from different registers, such as corresponding endpoints (work not yet started).
-The challenge is the incomplete congruency and different structure of data fields.~~
+- ~~Merge results-related fields retrieved from different registers, such as corresponding endpoints.
+The challenge is the incomplete congruency and different structure of data fields.
+This has largely been implemented as per the previous bullet point.~~

 ## Acknowledgements